 “The colourful Hebrew of the middle verses is difficult, but the thrust of the psalm is plain: a prayer against insincerity and compromise, and a plea for survival under the savage attacks which such an attitude has invited.”
 (Derek Kidner)

 According to John Trapp, the great preacher of the early church John Chrysostom said this psalm was used in his era (A.D.
-349-407) as part of the evening liturgy in the Greek Church, due to the reference in verse 2 to the evening sacrifice.
+349-407) as part of the evening liturgy in the Greek Church, due to the reference in Psalm 141:2 to the evening sacrifice.

 A. The nature of David’s prayer.